bennettnw2/vimSettings/README.md

 # vimSettings
 (My personal vim settings) \
-Place this file in your users root directory as .vimrc
+Place this file in your user's root directory as .vimrc